exonum/exonum-doc/src/advanced/services/configuration.md

 #### Propose

-`Proposal` is a JSON object corresponding to the [Exonum config][config_propose] serialization.
+`Propose` is a JSON object corresponding to the [Exonum config][config_propose] serialization.
 It has the following fields:

 - **tx_propose**: Object